 - Change feeding positions as well like feed them in an upright position rather than laying down.

 If you notice that your baby keeps his head in one position while sleeping, it is very likely for the baby to develop flat spots on one side of the head.
 To prevent a flat spot on one side of the head, I recommend using a lounger like this, so the baby does not always keep his head in one position.

 Here are a few recommended ways that you can add in an infant’s routine to prevent the formation of flat spots.

 How to Treat Flat Head Syndrome

-Once a baby has developed flat head syndrome, there is no need to panic.
+Once a baby has developed the flat head syndrome, there is no need to panic.
 You can still cure it through certain practices, and there is no need to rush to a doctor right away.
 However, It is good to consult a doctor so they can rule out any other complications.
 Below are some therapies you can perform at home before seeking professional advice.

 Counter Position Therapy